 Hind Leg Paralysis

-There are a number of complications that can cause a condition known as hind leg paralysis in a hamster.
-This is a condition that affects the animal’s hind legs that become paralysed.
-Such as spinal trauma, myopathies, viral or bacterial infections, or muscle and bone degeneration through lack of exercise, or a nutritional cause mainly by way of a deficiency in vitamins D and E.
+There are a number of health related conditions that can cause what is known as hind leg paralysis in a hamster.
+Hind leg paralysis is a condition that affects the animal’s ability to use the hind legs and may become paralysed.
+Causes may include spinal trauma, myopathies, viral or bacterial infection, or muscle and bone degeneration through lack of exercise or a nutritional cause mainly by way of a deficiency in vitamins D and E.

 Vitamin D is crucial to the absorption of dietary calcium and phosphorus.
-If calcium levels are low in the blood the body will respond by dissolving existing bone as it's source of calcium, and it is the biggest bones in the body that are the first casualty of this process, this is the bones around the hip's and hind legs.
-The loss of calcium can also decrease muscle tone leading to very weak muscles.
-This can render bones and muscles to become so weak they cannot support their weight.
+If calcium levels become too low in the blood the body responds by dissolving existing bone as it's source of calcium.
+It is usually the biggest bones in the body that are the first casualty of this process, this is the bones around the hip's and hind legs.
+The loss of calcium can also decrease muscle tone leading to very weak muscles and can render bones and muscles to become so weak they cannot support body weight.

-Most animals that are exposed to natural sunlight are thus assured a source of vitamin D. Herbivorous diets is very likely to contain sufficient vitamin D. However, with improper husbandry and an improper diet a vitamin D deficiency can occur in any species.
-In pregnant females that are lacking a good source and are deficient in vitamin D are more likely to have babies that are also deficient in vitamin D. This may lead to soft bones and leg deformities in the offspring’s.
+Most animals that are exposed to natural sunlight are thus assured a good source of vitamin D. Caged animals kept in the home can lack a source of natural sunlight and it is important to make sure they receive this vital vitamin.
+However, herbivorous diets are very likely to contain sufficient vitamin D. but with improper husbandry and an improper diet a vitamin D deficiency can occur in any species.
+Pregnant females that are lacking, or are deficient in vitamin D are more likely to have babies that are also deficient in vitamin D. This may lead to soft bones and leg deformities in their offspring’s.

-In a Syrian male hamster around 6 months of age, the onset of hind leg paralysis (dragging his back legs) could be an indication of hereditary defect.
+In a Syrian male hamster that is around 6 months of age, the onset of hind leg paralysis (dragging the back legs) could be an indication of hereditary defect.
 There is no cure for this problem.

-After contracting Campylobacteriosis his own immune system makes antibodies against the components of the Campylobacter bacteria, these antibodies then attacks components of the body's nerve cells because they are chemically similar to the bacterial components.
+After contracting Campylobacteriosis the immune system makes antibodies against the components of the Campylobacter bacteria, these antibodies then attack components of the body's nerve cells because they are chemically similar to the bacterial components.

-When this happens paralysis of the hind leg or the whole body can result.
-In the case of hind leg paralysis this will in due course resolve itself with the pet eventually regaining most of the use of his legs again.
+When that happens paralysis of the hind leg or the whole body can result.
+In the case of hind leg paralysis this should in due course resolve itself with the pet eventually regaining most of the use of his legs again.
 With total body paralysis euthanasia may be the only option in this case.

 Hind leg paralysis: This 5 week old hamster contracted Campylobacteriosis, the infection was treated successfully.
 But this left him with his hind legs paralyzed